marian42/wavefunctioncollapse/README.md

 Flight mode: Use M to toggle between flight mode and normal mode.
 In flight mode, you fly across the world, without any controls.

-Read more about this project [here](https://marian42.de/article/wfc/) and about the WFC algorithm [here](https://github.com/mxgmn/WaveFunctionCollapse).
+## Opening the project in Unity

-Play the game on Itch.io: [https://marian42.itch.io/wfc](https://marian42.itch.io/wfc)
+If you want to work on this project using the Untiy Editor, you need to have Blender installed on your computer.

 ## Editing the module set